Earth Notes: Saving Electricity and Gas: Side Story (2007 to 2011)Updated 2019-05-07 06:02 GMT.

 As of 2009-02-10 the grid-tie PV system on our roof has been expanded to over 3kWp and our consumption reduced sufficiently that we will be net exporters over the course of a year, possibly with sufficient margin of excess export that we can expect to be carbon-neutral (or negative) for electricity.

 2011 was in fact probably slightly carbon-negative and we continue to work on efficiency.

 Managing solar PV with an Energy Services Company...

 To deploy a really large solar thermal/PV system effectively in all regards, including financially, it makes sense to have the capital and other expenditure handled by an independent financial entity with, for example, VAT registration to avoid 'losing' 17.5% down the cracks on expenditure, etc.

-This company would be an ESCo (Energy Services Company), and there would have to be a little care taken (and maybe some negotiation with the tax authorities) to ensure that, for example, having a large chunk of the roof area covered with collectors does not somehow undermine full capital gains tax relief on the property.
+This company would be an ESCo (Energy Services Company).
+There would have to be a little care taken (and maybe some negotiation with the tax authorities) to ensure that, for example, having a large chunk of the roof area covered with collectors does not somehow undermine full capital gains tax relief on the property.
 In particular, that is likely to mean the household paying the ESCo at least a transparent commercial rate for energy provided.
-Presumably on moving out the ESCo would have to be sold at fair commercial value to the new home owners, but would that count towards stamp-duty thresholds for example?
+Presumably on moving out the ESCo would have to be sold at fair commercial value to the new home owners.
+But would that count towards stamp-duty thresholds for example?

-As of early 2008 my consultancy company is going carbon neutral for the office at home with a modest ~1kWp scheme, and will act as its own ESCo.
+As of early 2008 my consultancy company is going carbon neutral for the office at home with a modest ~1kWp scheme.
+It will act as its own ESCo.